 My recent works on paper incorporate “incisions,” a reductive style of mark-marking created by cutting into the painting.
 This departure from my rigorous, additive process introduces a sculptural quality to the surface.
 Each incision creates unexpected play between light and shadow, otherwise inconceivable as a flat, 2D piece.

 Kevin Lucey is an artist and curator who lives and works in Beverly, Massachusetts.
 He received his BFA with a concentration in Painting from Montserrat College of Art in 2015.
-Currently, he is the Exhibitions and Programs Coordinator at Montserrat College of Art.
+Currently, he is the Assistant Director of Exhibitions and Programs at Montserrat College of Art.
 Lucey has curated exhibitions at The Distillery Gallery (Boston, MA), Boston Center for the Arts (Boston, MA), 222 Cabot (Beverly, MA), and Montserrat College of Art (Beverly, MA).
 He has exhibited his work in numerous galleries throughout the U.S., such as: The University of Southern Mississippi (Hattiesburg, MS), Mingo Gallery (Beverly, MA), and Jane Deering Gallery, (Gloucester, MA).